Nintendo (OTCMKTS:NTDOY) Releases FY 2022 Earnings Guidance

-Several research firms have recently weighed in on NTDOY.
-Macquarie lowered shares of Nintendo from an outperform rating to a neutral rating in a research note on Friday, November 5th.
-Zacks Investment Research lowered shares of Nintendo from a hold rating to a sell rating in a research note on Thursday, October 7th.
-Jefferies Financial Group restated a sell rating and set a $50.00 price target on shares of Nintendo in a research note on Tuesday, October 19th.
-Wedbush upgraded shares of Nintendo from a neutral rating to an outperform rating in a research note on Thursday, October 28th.
-Finally, DZ Bank lowered shares of Nintendo from a buy rating to a hold rating and set a 55,000.00 price target for the company. in a research note on Friday, October 1st.
-Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and one has given a buy rating to the stock.
-Based on data from MarketBeat.com, the company currently has a consensus rating of Hold and an average target price of $27,525.00.
+Several equities research analysts have weighed in on the company.
+Wedbush raised Nintendo from a neutral rating to an outperform rating in a research report on Thursday, October 28th.
+Macquarie lowered Nintendo from an outperform rating to a neutral rating in a research report on Friday, November 5th.
+Zacks Investment Research lowered Nintendo from a hold rating to a sell rating in a research report on Thursday, October 7th.
+DZ Bank lowered Nintendo from a buy rating to a hold rating and set a 55,000.00 target price on the stock. in a research report on Friday, October 1st.
+Finally, Jefferies Financial Group reaffirmed a sell rating and issued a $50.00 target price on shares of Nintendo in a research report on Tuesday, October 19th.
+Two investment analysts have rated the stock with a sell rating, four have assigned a hold rating and one has issued a buy rating to the company’s stock.
+According to data from MarketBeat, Nintendo has an average rating of Hold and a consensus target price of $27,525.00.

 Nintendo Co, Ltd. engages in the development, manufacture, and sale of home entertainment products.
 Its entertainment products include portable and console game machines and software, trump card and Karuta (Japanese-style playing cards), multinational consumer electronics, home console hardware such as Nintendo Wii, Nintendo DS, Nintendo 3DS, and others; as well as software for handheld and home console gaming machine.